Blood and Marrow Transplant (BMT)

 The Blood and Marrow Transplant Program at Feist-Weiller Cancer Center at LSU Health Shreveport provides outstanding patient care with a strong commitment to clinical and basic science research.
-Two forms of hematopoietic blood and marrow transplantation (BMT) are performed at LSU Health Shreveport that provide maximum care for patients with cancer of the blood and lymph system to treat diseases once thought to be incurable.
+Two forms of hematopoietic blood and marrow transplantation (BMT) are performed at University Health Shreveport that provide maximum care for patients with cancer of the blood and lymph system to treat diseases once thought to be incurable.

 The BMT program at Feist-Weiller Cancer Center at LSU Health Sciences Center Shreveport began in 1992.
 Over 480 Blood and Marrow Transplants have been performed to date.
 Current activity consists of autologous and allogeneic transplants.

 autos (Greek): own, self

 Autologous BMT allows patients to receive very high doses of chemotherapy alone, or in combination with radiation therapy to eradicate as many cancer cells as possible.
 The intensity of high-dose treatments makes the body unable to create new blood cells necessary for survival, as it damages blood-building stem cells in the bone marrow in addition to destroying cancer cells.

 Before autologous BMT, blood-forming (hematopoietic) stem cells are collected from the patient's own blood and stored.
 After treatement, these stem cells are infused back into the patient and allowed to produce normal blood cells.
 Transplant therapy aims to restore full hematologic and immunologic function following high-dose therapy.

 allos (Greek): other, foreign